I-surfaces from surfaces with one exceptional unimodal point: Surfaces with exceptional unimodal double points of type

-If $\Gamma$ is a fibre of $\bar\pi$ then again by Lemma \ref{lem: Mbar} we have by the Hurwitz formula
+If $\Gamma$ is a fibre of $\bar\pi$ then again by Proposition \ref{prop: Xbar} we have by the Hurwitz formula

-which gives the class of the branch divisor.
 Since $2\bar G$ is a double fibre, the fibre $\Gamma_p$ has to be contained in the branch locus, so $\Delta = \Gamma_p + \Delta'$.
 The contraction of $\hat F$ to an elliptic singularity of degree one forces $\Delta$ to have a $[3,3]$ point at the image point as described in Remark \ref{rem: admissible33}.
 Since in addition $\hat F$ is irreducible, the elliptic point has to be of type $T_{2,3,6}$ or $T_{2,3,7}$, which gives the possibilities described for the branch divisor.
 This proves $(iii)$ and $(iv)$.